Majida El Roumi: Early life

-Her success prompted her father to change his mind and give her his blessings to pursue in singing as long as she continued her higher education.
-Later on, Majida graduated from the Lebanese University after receiving her BA in Arabic Literature.
+Her success prompted her father to change his mind and give her his blessings to pursue singing as long as she continued her higher education.
+Later on, Majida graduated from the Lebanese University, receiving her BA in Arabic Literature.
 In 1975, Majida released her first single "Am Behlamak" (I'm dreaming of you, Lebanon) with collaboration with the Lebanese poet Said Akl and musician Elias Rahbani.
 The song, released at the outbreak of the Lebanese Civil War in April 1975, was very popular.

 After releasing her first album Wadaa (Farewell) in 1976, Majida got the attention of Egyptian filmmaker Youssef Chahine.
 She starred alongside Hisham Saleem in her first and only movie Awdat Al Ibn Al Dal (The Return of the Prodigal Son) and performed three of the soundtrack's songs.

 Personal life

-She married Antoine Dafone, and after years of marriage she separated from him following rumors about his relationship with a young singer.
-She has two daughters, Hala and Noor.
+She married Antoine Dafone, and after years of marriage she separated from him, and publicly announced her divorce in 2003, following rumors about his relationship with a young singer.
+She and Dafone have two daughters together, Hala and Noor.